ellsclytn/nofi/README.md

 `nofi` configuration file supports [TOML](https://github.com/toml-lang/toml) format and the default configuration values can be found [here](./config/nofi.toml).

-If exists, configuration file is read from the following default locations:

-- `$HOME/.config/nofi/nofi.toml`
-- `$HOME/.nofi/nofi.toml`

-You can also specify a path via `NOFI_CONFIG` environment variable.
+Configuration overrides can be placed in `$HOME/.config/nofi/nofi.toml`, or at a path of your choosing by specifying a `NOFI_CONFIG` environment variable.

 ### Global configuration